canonical/ubuntu.com/templates/kubernetes/docs/equinix.md

 To deploy **Charmed Kubernetes** on Equinix Metal, it is also recommended to deploy some storage and to use Calico for networking.
-You can deploy and configure Charmed kubernetes any way you like, but this example bundle will help you get started.
+You can deploy and configure Charmed kubernetes any way you like, but this example overlay will help you get started.

 You can [download the example bundle here][asset-equinix-bundle]